ipfs-inactive/blog/content/post/115-protocol-labs-and-igalia-collaborating-on-dweb-in-browsers.md

 3. Custom handlers only allow to register a handler that has same origin as the page registering it.
 4. Web specifications dealing with URLs may not work well with the redirection to the HTTP gateway.

 Regarding the first issue, people have submitted [patches to WebKit](https://bugs.webkit.org/show_bug.cgi?id=73177) in the past.
-Although this may be considered again next year, for now there is not any consensus within the WebKit community about whether this API should be implemented.
+Although this may be considered again eventually, for now there is not any consensus within the WebKit community about whether this API should be implemented.

 One consequence of this is that in order to safelist more schemes, one must get support from the [Mozilla and Chromium implementers](https://whatwg.org/working-mode#additions).
 This has turned out to be historically difficult, with many users opening requests for different schemes, that ended up being put on hold due to lack of consensus.
 A first task has been to re-open past discussions between browser vendors and users in order to unblock the situation.